 Presenters who wish to attend the conference in person are responsible for covering their own expenses, including travel and accommodation.
 The conference organizers are unable to provide financial support for attendees.
-However, if you require an invitation letter to assist with the visa application process, please feel free to contact us.
-We will be happy to provide the necessary documentation to support your application.

 Language of the Conference:

 The conference will be conducted entirely in English.
 All presentations, papers, and discussions must be prepared and delivered in English to ensure clear communication and accessibility for all participants.